 Report nuisance alligators to Florida Fish and Wildlife Conservation Commission (FFWCC) by calling 1-866-FWC-GATOR.
-866-392-4286. for more about alligators click here: http://myfwc.com/media/152524/Alligator_Brochure.pdf

 Of the many species of native snakes in Florida, not all are venomous.
 Still, we strongly suggest that you give all snakes plenty of room.